Data Rescue Review

 Clone your hard drive

-If you have a failing hard drive, or a hard drive that’s not performing as well as it used to, you can use Data Rescue 6 to make a complete clone of your existing drive.
-Cloning your data is a proactive step in protecting yourself against data loss.
+If you have a failing hard drive, or a hard drive that’s not performing as well as it used to, you can use Data Rescue 6 to make a complete clone of your existing drive, so it can be safely scanned.

 FileIQ